martibosch/snakemacs/README.md

 pip install isort jedi flake8 importmagic autopep8 yapf
 ```

-To manage Python packages I strongly suggest that you use virtual environments with Anaconda.
-If you do not have or know Anaconda, you might go to [First Step: Download Anaconda part](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) of [this blog post](http://martibosch.github.io/blog/2016/08/27/how-to-do-your-machine-learning-assignments-in-10-mins.html#first-step-download-anaconda) and install it in your computer.
+To manage Python packages I strongly suggest that you use Anaconda, which can be downloaded from [their website](https://www.anaconda.com/download).
 It is an open source Python distribution that comes with most of the data science packages that you will need.

 In order to be able to preview Markdown documents this setup uses the [pandoc](https://pandoc.org/) converter, which can be installed as: